 - Exposure to loud noise, causing noise-induced hearing loss

 - Untreated or frequent otitis media (ear infections)

 Symptoms of hearing loss in children

 An untreated hearing problem can have a devastating effect on a child’s ability to learn spoken language.
 Here are some listed below can help you look for the early signs of hearing loss in infants and children –

 - A child starts to speak more loudly than previously.

-- Child seems to hear fine some of the time and then not respond at other times
+- The child seems to hear fine some of the time and then not respond at other times

-- Child wants the TV volume louder than other members of the family
+- The child wants the TV volume louder than other members of the family

 - Child says “What?” more often